hallofdreams/hallofdreams.github.io/_posts/2019-04-19-good-friday.md

 categories: [Fiction]
 tags: [fiction, david]     # TAG names should always be lowercase
 ---
+<div style="display:none;">From /r/HFY, a story of a quiet Montana town on a chilly night two days before Easter, and their strange guest, who made a very long journey to visit them and find out the true reason for the season.</div>

 *This was originally written for [/r/HFY](https://old.reddit.com/r/HFY).
 I'd been trying to write a story like this for HFY for years, but had never gotten far - writing it from an alien's perspective just didn't seem to work.
 So, I finally decided to try writing it from a different point of view.*